ekairos/myzest/README.md

 ### Testing

 - [Selenium 3.1](https://selenium.dev)
-    - I use Selenium WebDriver with Python for End To End testing to ensure MyZest provides appropriate feedback to the user interaction.
+    - I use Selenium WebDriver with Python for End-To-End testing to ensure MyZest provides appropriate feedback to the user interaction.

 ## Contributing